 There are three leading schools of thought to consider when asking yourself, “What kind of water filter do I need?” and “Which water filter is best?”

-Reverse osmosis systems are very popular these days.
+Reverse osmosis water system are very popular these days.
 They yield very pure water.
 To help you understand what I mean by “pure”, let’s first look at what a Reverse Osmosis System reduces and then compare it with other approaches.
 (Note that I will only say “reduce” instead of “remove” because no water system can completely eliminate all chemicals.
 Perfectly pure H2O is a theory – but not a reality).

 Reverse osmosis systems minimize the presence of particulates like sand, silt, dirt, rust, asbestos, and other physical contaminants that usually come from old plumbing supply lines.
 It also reduces chlorine, chloramines, and chlorination by-products.